Paddy Finishes His Harvest

 “Oh no,” replied Paddy.
 “Enough is always enough, and I’ve got enough to last me all winter.
 I want those trees for next year.
 Now I am fixed for the winter.
 I think I’ll take it easy for a while.”

 Sammy looked disappointed.
 You see he had just begun to learn that the greatest pleasure in the world comes from doing things for other people.
 Someone wanted him around and to be his friend and it gave him such a good feeling deep down inside.

-Beaver channel free and clear of ice chunks as they are now stacked up on the sides after a rain storm.
+The beaver channel is free and clear of ice chunks as they are now stacked up on the sides after a rain storm.

-Did Paddy the Beaver hang up his carpenter hat for the moment and try his hand at masonry with all those ice slabs stacked around his lodge?
+Do you think Paddy the Beaver hung up his carpenter hat for a moment to try his hand at masonry with all those ice slabs stacked around his lodge?

 Collection of all BEAVER videos #1-44 on PINTEREST

 From January 2019 to March 2020 signs of beaver activity near my home in the hilltowns of Massachusetts were P.L.A.Y.-fully captured in photos and videos to share these wonder and awe filled adventures with you.